MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/locationcriterion.md

 ---
-title: LocationCriterion Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: LocationCriterion Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: The location criterion that you can include when requesting keyword ideas or traffic estimates.
 ---
-# LocationCriterion Data Object
+# LocationCriterion Data Object - Ad Insight
 The location criterion that you can include when requesting keyword ideas or traffic estimates.

 ## Syntax